akthersr/MechaCar_Statistical_Analysis/README.md

 Is the slope of the linear model considered to be zero?
 Why or why not?

-The slope or intercept of the linear model was also satistically significant, some of them are non zero and some are close to zero.
+The intercept of the linear model was also satistically significant, some of them are non zero and some are close to zero.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?